polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

 database storage) when running the extrinsic.
 As any computer scientist can tell, we are getting into a time complexity analysis of the function.

 This is where Substrate Runtime Benchmarking comes in.
-It has a set of toolchain to help determine the computation time and thus the transaction weight of a runtime extrinsic.
+It has a set of toolchains to help determine the computation time and thus the transaction weight of a runtime extrinsic.
 It runs the benchmarked extrinsic over and over with varying inputs and the computation time is measured.
 At the end, it: